Harvard-Neutrino/SIREN/docs/units_conventions.md

 generation run reproducible: same seed, same configuration, same SIREN version implies an identical event stream.

-Serialization does NOT resume an RNG stream mid-sequence.
-Neither the C++ archive (`save`/`load`) nor pickle carries the random engine, so a reloaded or unpickled injector begins a fresh generation stream.
-Pickle re-seeds that stream from the stored seed, so a fresh injector and an unpickled one produce the same stream from the start; `load` starts unseeded.
-Either way, an injector that had already generated some events continues differently after a round-trip than it would have run uninterrupted -- the round-trip restarts the stream, it does not resume it.
+Serialization RESUMES the generation stream mid-sequence.
+The C++ archive (`save`/`load`) and pickle both carry the random engine's full state (Injector archive version 2, `SIREN_random` version 1), so a reloaded or unpickled injector continues its generation stream exactly where the saved one left off: an injector that had already generated some events produces the same continuation it would have produced uninterrupted.
+The stored seed survives as a label (`injector.seed`), not as a restart point.
+Setting `injector.seed` explicitly, by contrast, installs a fresh engine and DOES restart the stream.
+Archives also carry each process's phase-space mixtures as of `PhysicalProcess` archive version 2; older archives load with none.
+Older archives (Injector version 0/1, `SIREN_random` version 0) predate the engine state and still load with a fresh, seed-restarted stream.

 ## Environment variables